iamd3vil/blobasaur/README.md

 ### Using Redis Clients

-You can use any Redis client to interact with Blobnom:
+You can use any Redis client to interact with Blobasaur:

 ```bash
 # Using redis-cli - Basic operations